Friday, October 24, 2025

 We would get up around 5:00 am, before sunrise.
 If I didn't make a move to get out of bed, he would check on me with a cold nose and a paw on my shoulder.
 I would argue that it was too early, still dark out.
 I never won that argument.
 While I dressed he would stretch and roll around on the bed, legs in the air.

 As soon as I made a move for the stairs, he would race me to the bottom.
 I just had to be sure to be out of the way.
-He'd get a drink of water, checking both his water bowls and a quick look at his food bowl to see if any food had appeared overnight.
+He'd get a drink of water, checking both his bowls and a quick look at his food bowl to see if any food had appeared overnight.
 (Sometimes I would leave a treat when he wasn't looking to surprise him).

 I'd grab the house key and we'd set off for a morning walk.
 We mostly walked the same route, with small variations.
 It always took 30 minutes - unless the morning was nice and I wasn't going to work - then we'd walk further and longer.
 He'd sniff, do his business, try to pick up things that looked edible, keep an eye out for others walking in the pre-dawn hour.
 Sometimes we'd see joggers, or other dog walkers, he was always keen on other dogs.
 Sometimes a solitary man would pass, heading to work - those he alerted on - ever protective.
 The best fun was when we saw the wild things, heading home after their night out, a fox, a coyote, sometimes a raccoon or possum.
 Wild creatures he particularly wanted to chase - his hound dog genes rising up.